-When you first open a photo in ON1 Effects, sign in with your ON1 User ID (which you set up when you purchased the software) If you downloaded the app to try out, you can see how many days are left in your free trial.
+When you first open a photo in Effects, sign in with your ON1 User ID (which you set up when you purchased the app).
+If you downloaded the app to try out, you can see how many days are left in your free trial.

-Your license lets you install ON1 Effects 2020 on five computers.
-When you enter your ON1 account info, Effects 2020 communicates with the ON1 activation server and registers your software for that computer.
+Effects 2021 communicates with the ON1 activation server and registers your software for that computer.

 If you wish to move your copy of Effects from one registered computer to a new one, and you are not going to be using the older machine, it is best to sign out of the old computer first.
 Open Effects and select Sign Out from the Help menu.
-This will deactivate Effects 2020 on the current machine, and you can install and sign in on another machine.
+This will deactivate Effects 2021 on the current machine, and you can install and sign in on another machine.